sports-performance/fitbit-demo/README.md

 &nbsp;&nbsp;&nbsp;Modify the file .env to include your access token (between quotes).
 If your access token is more than 8 hours old, get a new one.

 &nbsp;&nbsp;&nbsp;**Step 2:<br>**
 &nbsp;&nbsp;&nbsp;Run the program by typing the following command in the same terminal window: python3 fitbit_data.py (python in Windows).
 Sample output below.
+A 401 error means that your token has expired and needs to be refreshed.

 ### Running fitbit_dashboard.py: